This is my third trip report about 2 weeks of traveling around Ukraine and Moldova.

 When you travel to Moldova, be open-minded.
 This attitude helped me to overcome common stereotypes and I could enjoy the whole experience more as a result.

 For example, when it comes to traveling by bus, I can tolerate a certain amount of discomfort.
-In Vietnam, I used to travel by Mercedes van, that is at least 35 years old.
+In Vietnam, I used to travel by Mercedes van, which is at least 35 years old.
 At that time car engineers didn’t care about travel comfort and used every free millimeter to put as many seats as possible.
 Imagine flying with Ryanair, while sitting in the middle of the three-seat row.
 No room for legs, no room for hands.

 My mates, on the other hand, are used to travel with modern luxurious couches with entertainment center, air conditioning, and adjustable seats.

-To make our experience worse, other Moldavians, who visited Odessa for business, carried a lot of baggage, plants and various agriculture supplies.
+To make our experience worse, other Moldavians, who visited Odessa for business, carried a lot of baggage, plants, and various agriculture supplies.
 And because the bus trunk is tiny and there is no room for anything, they will put their stuff next to you.
 You will then be barricaded from both sides.

-If you didn’t know, Moldova economy is 80% agriculture.
+If you didn’t know, the Moldova economy is 80% agriculture.
 The rest comes from the shadow economy and crime.
 No wonder they had to buy plants in Ukraine.

 Anyway, everything was fine until we arrived at Moldavian borders.
 This was the first time I crossed borders between countries, that are out of the Schengen area, by bus.

-Since I was so used to travel inside Eurozone without border checks, I totally forgot about my experience from 2012, when I crossed borders from Hungary to Romania by train.
+Since I was so used to travel inside Eurozone without border checks, I forgot about my experience from 2012, when I crossed borders from Hungary to Romania by train.
 Back then, Romania was not part of the Schengen area yet and I didn’t have Czech citizenship, so I had to get Visa to enter Romania.
 In short, I had minor troubles with border check officers.
 It took them an hour to valid my Visa and permanent residency ID.

 In the case of traveling to Moldova, there is no visa requirement, so I didn’t expect any troubles.
 Unfortunately, the whole checking process was anything but smooth.